 A consumer survey by the U.S. based Electrical Safety Foundation International reported 86 per cent of Americans celebrate the season by decorating their homes.

 The first decoration you typically purchase is a Christmas tree.
-In the U.S., 10 million artificial trees are sold each year and 80 percent of them are imported from China.
-Given the fact it’s the centerpiece in your home during the holidays months, it’s worth spending a few minutes to better understand your tree’s safety features.
+In the U.S., over 20 million artificial trees are sold each year.
+Given the fact it’s the centerpiece in your home during the holiday months, it’s worth spending a few minutes to better understand your tree’s safety features.